 5. Take things at your own pace, don’t feel any guilt for the things you can and can’t do.
 Be prepared to say no to tasks that seem too much for you at the minute.

-The bottom line is to find a way to give the mind more of a break by taking some mental time-outs and cutting down on the stress, worry and over-thinking.
-This is what will begin the healing process and lead your mind back to feeling refreshed and improve your clarity and concentration levels.
+The bottom line is to find a way to give the brain more of a break by taking some mental time-outs and cutting down on the stress, worry and overthinking.
+Following the above is what will begin the healing process and lead your brain back to feeling refreshed and improve your clarity and concentration levels.